Bobby (2002 film)

 Bobby is a 2002 Indian Telugu-language romance film written and directed by Sobhan and produced by K. Krishna Mohan Rao.
 The movie stars Mahesh Babu, Aarthi Agarwal, Raghuvaran, and Prakash Raj while Brahmanandam, Sunil, Pragathi, Ravi Babu, and Meher Ramesh play supporting roles.
-The soundtrack of the movie was scored by Mani Sharma, the cinematography was done by Venkat R. Prasad, and editing was handled by S. Sudhakar Reddy.
-The film released on 31 October 2002.
+The soundtrack of the movie was scored by Mani Sharma, the cinematography was done by Venkat Rama Prasad, and editing was handled by S. Sudhakar Reddy.
+The film released on 31 October 2002 to mixed reviews and became a box office failure.

 Plot

 Yadagiri is a disabled mafia leader in Hyderabad, and KR is a rich businessman.
-Bhagyamati is Yadagiri's daughter, and Bobby is KR's son.
+Bhagyamati is Yadagiri's daughter, and Bhaskar “Bobby” is KR's son.
 The story of this film deals with what happens when these two people fall in love with each other.
 Bobby meets Bhagyamati in a club and falls in love with her.
 They later find out that their fathers are archrivals.
 Bhagyamati's mother was killed in an accident involving their fathers.
 Knowing this, Bobby and Bhagyamati elope, but due to unavoidable circumstances, they come back and are injured in a shootout.
 Then, their fathers apologize and make up.
 In the end Bobby and Bhagyamati are married.